 From morning sickness to vaginal bleeding, find out how to cope with pregnancy symptoms.

 Find out about infections that can be harmful to you or your unborn baby and how to protect yourself against them.
 Includes information about toxoplasmosis, cytomegalovirus (CMV) and rubella.

 Pregnancy is a time of physical and emotional changes that can affect your relationships, so get as much information and advice as you can to help you cope.

-The best way to make sure both you and your baby stay healthy is to make sure you get all the care available to you during pregnancy.
-This includes scans and checks, screening, and free dental care.
+The best way to make sure both you and your baby stay healthy is to get all the care available to you during pregnancy.
+This includes scans and checks, screening and free dental care.

 You can save a to-do list online to keep track of things to do, such as taking folic acid and getting free dental care.

 Find out what's happening to you and your baby at:

 9, 10, 11, 12 weeks pregnant